Primary vs Secondary Succession

 Starting Conditions:

-Secondary succession takes place in areas where an ecosystem has been disturbed but the soil and some biological matter remain intact.
-Events such as wildfires, floods, or human activities like farming can trigger this type of succession.
+Secondary succession takes place in areas where an ecosystem has been disturbed but the soil and some biological matter has been left behind.
+Events such as wildfires, floods, or human activities such as farming can trigger this type of succession.

 Time Frame: